Succession & contingency plan

 - In the event a shutdown becomes likely, available technical and non-technical resources will be immediately redirected to ensuring an orderly shut down.
 We estimate that the necessary work would take six weeks, but could be done faster if required.

 - To avoid an interruption in services, we’d work with our technical partners (Cottage Labs) to find values-aligned non-profit organizations who we may be able to transition services to.
-This would be done with the approval of the SPARC Steering Committee and our fiscal sponsor, the New Venture Fund.
+This would be done with the approval of our advisory committee and our fiscal sponsor, Code for Science & Society.

 - If a shut down was inevitable, we’d post notices on our websites, and proactively contact users (where possible) and stakeholders regarding the shutdown, including when and how this would happen, and to what extent other values aligned services were available.